ycberrehouma/naive-bayes/README.md

+To check the output along with some explanantions and graphs, open <b>Project Documentation.docx</>

 Implement Naive Bayes Classifier from scratch to predict if a person makes over 50K a year.
 Again, you cant use an API that implements Naive Bayes, but implementing intermediate functions as API is fine.

 dataset: https://archive.ics.uci.edu/ml/datasets/adult